Press

 Benefits of headless

-When the content in your CMS is linked to the presentation layer, each channel may display a different version of the content.
-If you want to change something in your content (e.g., correct an error or update information), you need to do this separately for each channel.
-In a headless CMS, content management is centralised and therefore more efficient.
-You only need one version for all channels.
-This way, you can easily manage a multi-site brand platform.
+When the content in your CMS is tied to the presentation layer, each channel may display a different version of the content.
+If you want to adjust your content (e.g., correct a mistake or update information), you must do it separately for each channel.
+In a headless CMS, content management is centralized, making it much more efficient — you only need one version for all channels.
+This facilitates the management of a multi-site brand platform without any hassle

 In a traditional online project, the choice of CMS often dictates the entire tech stack of the website.
-This is different with headless.
-Developers can add functionalities as they go along because content and presentation are decoupled — whether they program them themselves or simply add an extra module.
+With headless, it's different.
+Developers can add functionalities over time because content and presentation are decoupled — whether they program these functionalities themselves or simply add an extra module.

-A headless CMS requires less computing power than a traditional CMS, because both layers are not connected.
-This allows you to host the website more efficiently and your total project becomes more flexible and scalable.
-The ideal solution for an extensive enterprise website!
+A headless CMS requires less computing power than a traditional CMS because the two layers are not intertwined.
+This makes the website more efficient and cheaper to host, and your project much more flexible and scalable.
+Thus, it's the ideal solution for an extensive enterprise website.

 Challenges of headless